16 Things You Should Not Do When Cutting Down a Tree

 Don’t Use a Chain Saw That Should Be Retired

 Cutting down a tree is no small task, and it requires a powerful tool.
 To keep you and your helpers safe during this project, be sure that your chain saw is in tip-top condition.
-If necessary, we’ll show you how to repair and rebuild your chain saw.
 But if your saw is past the point of repair, it’s worth buying a new one.

 Don’t Work Alone

 You’ll be a lot safer if you have a trusted assistant standing a few feet behind you watching the top of the tree for falling branches and letting you know when the tree starts to fall.
 Have your assistant tap you on the shoulder with a stick to alert you when it’s time to vacate the area.

 Do your research on how to cut down a tree safely.
 And before you even start your saw, stand back and size up the situation.
 Think about how you’ll cut each branch and what will happen when you do.

 Don’t Lean You Ladder Against a Tree

 It might be tempting to lean a ladder against a tree to do some pruning.
 Don’t do it.
 This stunt accounts for a large percentage of chain saw injuries.

 Fill the gas and chain oil reservoirs before dropping a tree.
 The last thing you want is to run out of gas in the middle of a felling cut.